akifuji/academic-kickstart/content/en/home/talks.md

  # CSS class.
  css_class = ""
 +++
+- **Tham, Y. J.**, Hashimoto, T., and Karasawa, K. (February, 2022).
+Why do people prefer net-benefit equality but cannot achieve it in the asymmetric volunteer’s dilemma?
+Poster presented at the 23rd Annual Meeting of the Society for Personality and Social Psychology.
+Online.

 - **Tham, Y. J.**, Hashimoto, T., and Karasawa, K. (September, 2021).
 How much should and does the “strongest” member incur a cost for the group in an asymmetric volunteer’s dilemma?
 Talk presented at the 67th Annual Convention of the Japanese Group Dynamics Association.
 Online. *Winner of the Excellent Presentation Award

 - **Tham, Y. J.**, Hashimoto, T., and Karasawa, K. (September, 2021).
 The effect of the certainty of the proposer’s negative impression on the responder’s motivation to reject unfair offers: An examination using repeated ultimatum games.
 Poster presented at the 85th Annual Convention of the Japanese Psychological Association.
 Online.